prometheus/prometheus/GOVERNANCE.md

 Votes may take the form of a single proposal, with the option to vote yes or no; or the form of multiple alternatives.

-A vote on a single proposal is considered successful if more vote in favour than against.
+A vote on a single proposal is considered successful if more vote in favor than against.

-If there are multiple alternatives, members may vote for one or more alternative, or vote "no" to object to all alternatives.
-A vote on multiple alternatives is considered decided in favour of one alternative if it has received the most votes in favour, and a vote from least half of those voting.
+If there are multiple alternatives, members may vote for one or more alternative, or vote “no” to object to all alternatives.
+It is not possible to cast an “abstain” vote.
+A vote on multiple alternatives is considered decided in favor of one alternative if it has received the most votes in favor, and a vote from more than half of those voting.
 Should no alternative reach this quorum, another vote on a reduced number of options may be called separately.

 ### Supermajority vote